 Here's a golden oldie.

-The difference created a frame misstep and unwanted video
+The difference creates a frame misstep and unwanted video

 3:2 pull-down solved the issue.
 3:2 pull-down repeated

 every fourth frame of the film, which produced a rate of

 This issue plagues LCD HDTVs.
 LCD motion that crawls in

 and out of focus is blur or judder.